 At Slater & Zurz, we are committed to helping you protect your child’s future.
 We will work tirelessly to ensure that your interests are represented throughout the custody proceedings.
 We know that these matters can be complicated and are often heavily disputed.
 With over a century of collective legal experience, our Canton child custody lawyers understand what it takes to prevail.

 If you are in the middle of a custody dispute, it is important to maintain your relationship with your child or children.
 Contact our office as soon as possible to discuss your parental rights and how to pursue custody or visitation.
 Whether you are seeking to establish custody, modify an existing order, or secure visitation, we can help.

 Get the dedicated, compassionate representation you deserve.
-Call our office today at (330) 968-2547 for a FREE, no-obligation consultation in regards to your child custody or family law matter.
-Our Canton child custody lawyers will review your case and determine the best course of legal action.
+Call our office today at (330) 968-2547 for a FREE, no-obligation consultation in regard to your child custody or family law matter.
+Our Canton child custody lawyers will review your case and determine the best legal action.

 At Slater and Zurz, we believe in relentless advocacy for our clients.
-Our attorneys take a client-focused approach to every case, taking the time to ensure that all of your concerns are addressed and handled.
+Our family law attorneys take a client-focused approach to every case, ensuring that all of your concerns are addressed and handled.
 Get experienced legal counsel when you need it most.